yohasebe/monadic-chat-cli/README.md

 - Parsed data will be formatted in Penn Treebank format.
 However, square brackets [ ] are used instead of parentheses ( ).
 - The parsed data is returned as Markdown inline code enclosed in backticks (` `).

+> **Note**
-The use of square brackets (instead of parentheses) in the notation of syntactic analysis here is to conform to the format of [RSyntaxTree](https://yohasebe.com/rsyntaxtree), a tree-drawing program for linguistic research developed by the author of Monadic Chat.
+> The use of square brackets (instead of parentheses) in the notation of syntactic analysis here is to conform to the format of [RSyntaxTree](https://yohasebe.com/rsyntaxtree), a tree-drawing program for linguistic research developed by the author of Monadic Chat.

 <img src="./doc/img/syntree-sample.png" width="300px" />